pierre-rouleau/usrhome/readme.rst

                                 The setup/setup-usrhome installation script
                                 appends code to set the value of that environment variable.

+USRHOME_DIR_HELPDIR             Optional environment variable.
+If defined it
+                                identifies the directory where Zsh Builtin
+                                Help files are located.
+Define it only when the default USRHOME logic in
+                                ``usrhome/dot/zshrc.zsh`` is not able to
+                                identify that directory for your system and therefore the help command is not able to operate like it would under Bash.

 USRHOME_PROMPT_MODEL            Optional environment variable.
 Identifies the
                                 syntax of the prompt used by the shell.
 The